Mosaic

 80%

-of our participants said they have need help with both planning and budgeting for films.
+of our participants said they would want help with the budgeting aspects of their films.

 60%